aachal28/Android-Development/README.md

 🔥Android-Development-Notes

-This repository contains all the notes, assignments and resources of Android Development on YouTube Channel.
+This repository contains all the notes, assignments and resources of Android Development.

 It's completely free.😊